 - Carcare: the bridge over the river Bormida di Pallare and the Casa Ferrero , Napoléon Bonaparte's headquarters during the operations of Millesimo, Dego and Cosseria

-- Cosseria: the hill topped by the castle , the ruins of the castle and view from the later
+- Cosseria: the hill topped by the castle , the ruins of the castle and panoramic views from the later

-- Dego: view of Cua , a hamlet overlooking the river Bormida di Spigno (location of the ancient castle, where fights were held)
+- Dego: views of Cua , a hamlet overlooking the river Bormida, location of the ancient castle, of which only the ruins of the tower remain

 - Montenotte Inferiore [Ferriera]